About Us

 The Morris County Bar Association is a professional association of attorneys and members of the judiciary who live in and/or practice law in Morris County.
 The objectives of the Association are as follows: to maintain the honor and dignity of the profession of law; to promote an understanding of the law and its application in society; to foster the due administration of justice; and to promote the capacity of the Bar for public service, particularly the provision of reduced fee legal services in appropriate cases.

-The Morris County Bar Association is governed by a Board of Trustees elected by the Association's membership and maintains a staff comprised of an Executive Director and Lawyer Referral Service Administrator.
-There are 550 members of the Morris County Bar Association and the organizational structure includes numerous practice and professional committees; including an active Young Lawyer Committee.
+The Morris County Bar Association is governed by a Board of Trustees elected by the Association's membership and maintains a staff comprised of an Executive Director and Lawyer Referral Service/Reduced Fee Referral Program Administrator.
+There are 615 members of the Morris County Bar Association and the organizational structure includes numerous practice area committees, in addition to an active Young Lawyers Division.
 (See link for a complete listing of committees).
-Activities include regularly scheduled dinner meetings, committee meetings, sporting events and seminars for which members can receive CLE credit in NJ, NY and PA.
+Activities include regularly scheduled dinner meetings, committee meetings, social events, annual Golf Outing and seminars for which members can receive CLE credit in NJ, NY and PA.

-The Morris County Bar Association offers a weekly newsletter, an active Lawyer Referral Service, a High School Mock Trial Competition, a Speakers' Bureau for the public, a Volunteer Attorney Program with the Jersey Battered Women's Shelter, and a Mediation Program in the Court's Special Civil Part.
+The Morris County Bar Association offers a weekly newsletter, an active Lawyer Referral Service and Reduced Fee Referral Program, a Mediation Program in the Court's Special Civil Part, and supports the New Jersey State Bar Foundation Vincent J. Apruzzese High School Mock Trial Competition.
 The Association and its representatives maintain active contact with community and state organizations, as well as with other law-related agencies and organizations.

-The Morris County Bar Association has an active Professionalism Committee and a Lawyers' Assistance Program.
-Morris County Bar Association members also volunteer their time to serve on both the District Ten Fee Arbitration and Ethics Committees.
+The Morris County Bar Association has an active Professionalism Committee and runs the Battered Women’s Legal Advocacy Project (a joint program of the Morris County Bar Association and JBWS).
+Morris County Bar Association members also volunteer their time to serve on the District Ten Fee Arbitration and Ethics Committees.

 The Charter members of what would become the Morris County Bar Association met at the Morris County Courthouse on January 10, 1900 to elect a chairman and to pass a motion to draft a constitution and by-laws of the proposed organization.
 The first annual meeting was held on May 1, 1900 (coincidentally, now observed nationwide as "Law Day").